cy-gh/DOpus_MovieTagger/src/helpsrc/developer.md

 ## Will I develop medium/large scripts again?

-Definitely, although I'm also ogling DOpus plugin development, but to take up a challenge, not with C++, but Rust and Sciter, to experiment with cross-platform
+Definitely, although I'm also ogling DOpus plugin development, but to take up a challenge, not with C++, but Rust and Sciter, to experiment with Rust-to-C++ bindings (only C-bindings are well-supported by Rust) and cross-platform UIs simultaneously.
+Besides, I'm neither a C++ guru nor remotely a fan of it.

+As DOpus dev Leo suggested, a plugin would be more suitable for large-ish developments, and he's right.
+JScript/WSH is clearly not up to such tasks.
+Everything you read here is a hack after all.
+I am unsure that if switching to Rust or C++ development would allow me debug the plugin live, but it would definitely ease up the coding part and also make unit tests possible.

-Leaving that aside, scripts still have many advantages: faster prototyping, much easier changes without firing up your IDE, etc.
+Leaving plugins aside, scripts still have one major advantage of all script languages: faster prototyping, much easier changes without firing up your IDE, etc.
-And now that I have tasted TypeScript's advantages and built a couple reusable libraries, expect improvements and other scripts.
+And now that I have dined on honeydew... wait...
+TypeScript's niceities and built a couple reusable libraries, expect improvements and other scripts.